drmacsika/fastapi-async-blog/README.md

 ## Contributing

 Pull requests and contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to follow the <a href="https://github.com/drmacsika/fastapi-async-blog/blob/master/CONTRIBUTING.md">guidelines</a> and update tests as appropriate.

-## Contributing

-Pull requests and contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to follow the [guidelines](https://github.com/drmacsika/fastapi-async-blog/blob/master/CONTRIBUTING.md) and update tests as appropriate.
+Ensure to follow the [guidelines](https://github.com/drmacsika/fastapi-async-blog/blob/master/CONTRIBUTING.md) and update tests as appropriate.

 ## Credits